knmkr/py-vcf-parser/README.md

 ## Notes

-- Tested on python2.7 only. python3.x is not supported.
+- Tested on python2.7 and pypy2 only. python3.x is not supported.

 ## License